jarekbryk/compbioftw/README.md

 - Brown, N. and Wilson, G. [Ten quick tips for teaching programming](http://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1006023&type=printable), PLoS Comput Biol 14(4): e1006023 (2018).

 - David Robinson's [Teach the tidyverse to beginners](http://varianceexplained.org/r/teach-tidyverse/).
 Very sensible, but do check the comments that point out the advantages of `base` R.

+- Mine Cetinkaya-Rundel teaches stats with R and Git at Duke and is at the forefront of implementing these tools in high-throughput teaching context.
+She is very smart and very brave.
+Check out her paper [Infrastructure and tools for teaching computing throughout the statistical curriculum](https://peerj.com/preprints/3181v1/), her talk on the last useR! conference [Teaching data science to new useRs](https://channel9.msdn.com/Events/useR-international-R-User-conferences/useR-International-R-User-2017-Conference/KEYNOTE-Teaching-data-science-to-new-useRs) and the course she teaches itself [http://www2.stat.duke.edu/courses/Spring18/Sta199/](STA 199: Intro to Data Science) detailing how she does it.

 ### R tutorials I like

 - Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).

 - Above-mentioned David Robinson's step-by-step demonstrations of exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).

 - Julia Silge's amazing [text mining walkthrough](https://juliasilge.com/blog/gender-pronouns/).
 She also has a book: [Text Mining with R](http://tidytextmining.com) (free online version), [paid hardcopy](http://amzn.eu/iyxDk34).

-- Software and Data carpentry R lessons are inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.
+- Software and Data carpentry R lessons are a bit inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.

 Two classics:

 - Code School's [Try R](http://tryr.codeschool.com) - R console is emulated in the browser, no R installation necessary.
 - Swirl: [Learn R, in R](http://swirlstats.com) - when you have R installed, try this package first.

+### Do not let Jenny Bryan set your computer on fire!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The only two things that make <a href="https://twitter.com/JennyBryan?ref_src=twsrc%5Etfw">@JennyBryan</a> 😤😠🤯.
+Instead use projects + here::here() <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> <a href="https://t.co/GwxnHePL4n">pic.twitter.com/GwxnHePL4n</a></p>&mdash; Hadley Wickham (@hadleywickham) <a href="https://twitter.com/hadleywickham/status/940021008764846080?ref_src=twsrc%5Etfw">December 11, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+...use the right way to organise your R work:

+- [Project-oriented workflow](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) where Jenny Bryan explains what's up with burning of the computers.
+- [File organisation best practices](https://andrewbtran.github.io/NICAR/2018/workflow/docs/01-workflow_intro.html) by Andrew Tran that summarises and builds on Jenny's and Joris Muller's solutions.
+- [Ten Simple Rules for Reproducible Computational Research](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285) PLoS Comput Biol 9, e1003285 (2013).

 Shell-fu
 ------------------------